CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Integration-Guide/API-User-Guide.md

         },
         "is_remote": {
           "type": "boolean",
-          "description": "Indicates if the neighbor is reachable through a local interface (false) or remotely through a ??? (true)"
+          "description": "Indicates if the neighbor is reachable through a local interface (false) or remotely (true)" },
-        },
         "ifindex": {
           "type": "integer",